 The bill amends the Lobbyist Regulation Act to require lobbyists and their employers to file a detailed lobbying activity report with the secretary of state.
 This report must disclose the specific legislation lobbied, the position taken by the lobbyist or their employer (support, opposition, or other), and any changes in that position.
-Additionally, if lobbying occurs after a legislative session has adjourned, a report must be filed before the governor acts on the legislation.
-Reports are to be submitted within forty-eight hours of the commencement of lobbying activities and will be accessible on the legislature's website.
+Additionally, if lobbying occurs after a legislative session, a report must be filed before the governor acts on the legislation.
+Reports are only required once per piece of legislation unless there is a change in position, and they must be submitted within forty-eight hours of the commencement of lobbying activities.
+Furthermore, the bill mandates that these reports be included or linked on the legislature's website for public access.

 Statutes affected: